Equity Options Commissions

 Carrying Cost = Margin requirement * Holding time * (Relevant Interbank rate + Markup) / (365 or 360 days)

-From 1 July 2017, a Holding Fee on bought long dated Stock Options will apply.
+A Holding Fee on bought long dated Stock Options applies.

 The Holding Fee will only apply to bought Stock Options with maturity beyond 120 days and be calculated based the Nominal Value and charged end-of-month.